 (f) DISMISSAL OF GARNISHMENT AND ATTACHMENT.
-If no judgment of condemnation or of recovery has been applied for or entered within the time provided by this rule, the garnishment and attachment must be dismissed.
-On oral or written
+If no judgment of condemnation or of recovery has been applied for or entered within the time provided by this rule, the garnishment and attachment must stand dismissed.
+On oral or written request, the clerk must enter a dismissal of the garnishment and attachment and must furnish a certificate of the dismissal to the garnishee, the defendant, or any other person.

 (g) CONTENT OF WRIT OF ATTACHMENT ON NON-WAGES.
-The writ must:
+The writ must: (1) contain:

-(1) contain:

-- (A) the caption of the action; - (B) the name and last known address of the judgment debtor; - (C) the name and address of the judgment creditor; and - (D) the date of issuance; - (2) list the amount of the total balance due under the judgment;
+(A) the caption of the action;

+(B) the name and last known address of the judgment debtor;

+- (C) the name and address of the judgment creditor; and - (D) the date of issuance;

+(2) list the amount of the total balance due under the judgment;